Quinine: Biosynthesis

 In the first step of quinine biosynthesis, the enzyme strictosidine synthase catalyzes a stereoselective Pictet–Spengler reaction between tryptamine and secologanin to yield strictosidine.
 Suitable modification of strictosidine leads to an aldehyde.
 Hydrolysis and decarboxylation would initially remove one carbon from the iridoid portion and produce corynantheal.
 Then the tryptamine side-chain were cleaved adjacent to the nitrogen, and this nitrogen was then bonded to the acetaldehyde function to yield cinchonaminal.
 Ring opening in the indole heterocyclic ring could generate new amine and keto functions.
 The new quinoline heterocycle would then be formed by combining this amine with the aldehyde produced in the tryptamine side-chain cleavage, giving cinchonidinone.
 For the last step, hydroxylation and methylation gives quinine.

 Catalysis

 Quinine and other Cinchona alkaloids can be used as catalysts for stereoselective reactions in organic synthesis.
-For example, the quinine-catalyzed Michael addition of a malononitrile to α,β-enones gives a high degree of sterechemical control.
+For example, the quinine-catalyzed Michael addition of a malononitrile to α,β-enones gives a high degree of stereochemical control.